Table of Contents

 Sample pathology report

-- Liver parenchyma with features suggestive of focal nodular hyperplasia (see comment)
+- Focal nodular hyperplasia (see comment)

 Differential diagnosis